Receive SMS in C#

 • Run your C# application to get all incoming messages

 The example C# code below is capable of collecting all incoming messages using HTTP requests.
 This example code is free to use, you can modify and implement it into your own project application.
-If you wish to just test the solution, you need to follow the step by step instructions below or watch the video above which demonstrates how you can use this example C# code.
+If you wish to just test the solution, you need to follow the step-by-step instructions below or watch the video above which demonstrates how you can use this example C# code.

 using System;